Bobby Hurley: Coaching

+Arizona State University

 On April 9, 2015, Hurley was hired as head coach at Arizona State.
-In his first conference game with the Sun Devils, he gained notoriety when he got ejected for 2 technical fouls in 15 seconds for arguing with the officials against the rival Arizona Wildcats.
-After he got ejected, he encouraged the crowd to continue to taunt the officials.
+In his first conference game, he was ejected for two technical fouls in 15 seconds for arguing with the officials against rival Arizona.
+After he was ejected, he encouraged the crowd to continue to taunt the officials.
 Following a 15–17 first season at Arizona State, Hurley's contract was extended through 2021.

 The 2016–2017 season showed improvements and ASU improved its roster with transfers and a few recruits.

-In the 2017–2018 season Hurley would lead Arizona State to their first 12–0 start and sweep their non-conference schedule.
-Along the way, ASU beat Top-10 teams Kansas and Xavier and were ranked #3 by the Associated Press.
-Despite their early success, the Sun Devils struggled mightily in Pac-12 conference play, going only 8–10 and earning the 9th seed in the Pac-12 tournament, where they were defeated in the first round by the 8th seeded Colorado Buffaloes.
-Nevertheless, ASU still earned a bid to the NCAA Tournament and faced Syracuse in a First Four matchup in Dayton.
-The Orange then beat the Sun Devils 60–56, thus ending their season.
+In the 2017–2018 season, Hurley led Arizona State to its first 12–0 start and they swept their non-conference schedule.
+Despite their early success, the Sun Devils struggled mightily in Pac-12 conference play, going 8–10 and earning the ninth seed in the Pac-12 tournament, where they were defeated in the first round by the Colorado Buffaloes.
+Nevertheless, ASU earned a bid to the NCAA tournament and faced Syracuse in a First Four matchup in Dayton.
+The Orange beat the Sun Devils 60–56, ending their season.
 Hurley's squad finished 20–12.

-On December 22, 2018, Hurley led the Sun Devils to its first home win (and second win ever) against a #1 NCAA ranked team when they defeated the Kansas Jayhawks.
+On December 22, 2018, Hurley led the Sun Devils to their first home win (and second ever) against a #1-ranked team when they defeated the Kansas Jayhawks.

+In his final two seasons at Arizona State, Hurley oversaw the Sun Devils' transition to the Big 12 from the Pac-12, winning a combined 11 conference games while losing 27.
+ASU finished 15th of 16 teams in their first season as Big 12 members despite having one of the best recruiting classes in school history, led by consensus 5-star prospect Jayden Quaintance and two other 4-star recruits.